Introduction

 End Function

-The sample program segment above slows down the action by 5 Seconds before executing the next statement after the Loop statement.
+In the sample program shown earlier, the action is delayed by five seconds before executing the next statement after the loop.

-Date and Time Converting to store in Date/Time Field.
+Date and Time Converting to store in the Date/Time Field.

 To cross-check whether the number is correct or not, type the following expression in the VBA Debug window and print the result: